-Supporter: To start the Juno journey and become a Supporter, the head of the department writes a letter to the IOP (there is a template available [7]) endorsing the five principles and making a commitment to work towards Practitioner and then Champion.
+Supporter: To start the Juno journey and become a Supporter, the head of the department writes a letter to the Institute (there is a template available [7]) endorsing the six principles and making a commitment to work towards Practitioner and then Champion.
+The initial Supporter status is in place for three years and is renewable once, after three years.

 Practitioner: The department has to demonstrate that the Juno journey is well underway and that it has met Principle 1: A robust organisational framework to deliver equality of opportunity and reward.
 It also has to develop a three-year action plan to progress to Champion.
+The Practitioner award is valid three years in the first instance and is renewable for a further three years.

-Champion The department has to demonstrate that the five principles are embedded throughout the department and that it has acted on the evidence it has found.
+Champion: The department has to demonstrate that the six principles are embedded throughout the department and that it has acted on the evidence it has found.
 Departments are expected to build on their Practitioner evidence base by continuing to analyse datasets, reflecting on progress and achievements, assessing the impact of the work, identifying where progress has not been as quick as expected and the reasons for this and developing a four-year action plan that will deliver lasting change in the department.
+The Champion award is renewed every four years.

-4. Achieving the awards
+Achieving the awards